 - a.
 Provide linkage of presbyteries to one another for mutual encouragement. - b.
 Correspond and connect with global mission partners, other denominations and ministry partners. - c.
-Maintain the Constitution and Essential Tenets of ECO. - d.
+Maintain and interpret the Constitution (Essential Tenets, Polity, and Rules of Discipline), as prescribed in Sections 6.01, 6.02, and 6.03. - d.
 Where appropriate and necessary, provide services (i.e., pension and health insurance) for ECO.